-In Singapore their hobby is shopping so there are shops everywhere especially shopping malls for the air conditioning!
-We drove through Orchard Road that is 3km of shops and shopping malls that had all the big designers’ shops.
+In Singapore their hobby is shopping so there are shops everywhere especially shopping malls for air conditioning!
+We drove through Orchard Road which is 3km of shops and shopping malls that had all the big designers’ shops.

 - Weather: 22*C – 32*C Sunny/Showers/Very Humid

 - Currency: Singapore Dollar